 Most babies will not feel anything unusual during their blood transfusion.
 Your baby will be closely observed before, during and after the blood transfusion; but please inform staff if you have any concerns about your baby during or after the transfusion.
-Babies are not fed during a transfusion but feeding will be recommenced soon after the transfusion is completed.
+Most babies will continue feeding as normal throughout the transfusion unless there is a medical concern which would mean feeds are stopped for the duration of the transfusion and recommenced soon after the transfusion is completed.
 Severe reactions to blood are extremely rare.
 If they do occur, staff are trained to recognise and treat them.